Paragon CRT: Clear Vision without Surgery or Daytime Lenses

 With these statistics, like autism, obesity, and diabetes, the incidence of nearsightedness is rising fast enough to be considered an epidemic.
 The danger is that severe myopia increases the risks of retinal detachment, glaucoma, and other eye disorders including blindness.

-Studies suggest that Corneal Reshaping may slow down or stop the progression of nearsightedness (myopia).
+Studies suggest that ortho-k contact lenses may slow down or stop the progression of nearsightedness.

 Many Adults Can Benefit From Lens-Free Daytime Vision

-Some careers require good vision without wearing glasses or contacts; Corneal Reshaping with CRT Contact Lenses is an excellent option for those individuals since the lenses are worn only during sleep.
+Some careers require good vision without wearing glasses or contacts; ortho-k with CRT Contact Lenses is an excellent option for those individuals since the lenses are worn only during sleep.

 Are CRT Contact Lenses Safe?
 There's Safety in Numbers!

 Not all contact lenses can be worn safely overnight.
 CRT Contact Lenses are specially designed for overnight wear, and are approved for overnight wear by the U. S. Food & Drug Administration.

 CRT Contact Lenses are recognized as the gold standard for safety in corneal reshaping.
 With more than 1.5 million CRT lenses sold in 49 countries, and only one adverse event reported over the last decade, which was resolved without loss of vision, orthokeratology with CRT lenses is a proven and safe alternative for the treatment of nearsightedness (myopia).

 Is Ortho-k with CRT Contact Lenses New?
 Why Haven't I Heard About It Before?